-Would you believe that the drive home from practices or games can be stressful times for young athletes?
+Would you believe that the drive home from games or practices can be stressful times for young athletes?
 It’s true, and it is an aspect of youth sports that parents need to improve so that our kids continue to enjoy playing.

 Some parents are overly invested in the outcomes of games in which their children play.
 Or they place far too much importance in the performance of the sons and daughters.
 They use the drive home to analyze and criticize every aspect of the practice or game.